 - Projected Job Growth Outlook (2014-24): 8%

-School and career counselors can work at any level from K-12, helping students adjust to life changes, family issues, stress, addiction, and numerous other social disorders.
-Counselors also work with students to achieve learning and career goals.
+School and career counselors can work at various levels from K-12 to higher education, helping students deal with life changes, family issues, stress, addiction, and other social disorders.
+They also work with students to achieve learning and career goals.

 - Substance Abuse and Behavioral Disorder Counselors